Features Japan Data

 February 1994 A plan to abolish the consumption tax and introduce a 7% national welfare tax is announced; however, the plan is withdrawn the day after its announcement due to a lack of coordination within the coalition government led by Prime Minister Hosokawa Morihiro.

-November 1994 During Prime Minister Murayama Tomiichi’s administration, the Diet passes a bill to raise the consumption tax rate from 3% to 4% and add a regional consumption tax of 1%.
+November 1994 During Prime Minister Murayama Tomiichi's administration, the Diet passes a bill to hike the consumption tax rate from 3% to 4% and add a regional consumption tax of 1%, bringing the total to 5% in 1997.

 April 1997 The consumption tax rate is raised to 5% under Prime Minister Hashimoto Ryūtarō.